 - Brush the challah with an egg wash, milk, or a milk-substitute - I used oat milk - or leave 'bare'.
 Bake for 25-35 minutes until golden brown and gorgeous!

 - Allow to cool on wire racks.
 Serve warm or cold.
-(Can also be baked in advance and frozen.)
+(The challah can also be baked in advance and frozen.)

-- Roll up the dough around the filling as above.
-Slice the roll into 3cm (1.5 inch) pieces, and arrange in an oiled 20cm (8 inch) round baking tin.
-Leave space between the slices as they need room to expand as they rise.
+- Roll up the dough around the filling.
+Slice the roll into 3cm (1½ inch) pieces, and arrange in an oiled 20cm (8 inch) round baking tin.
+Leave space between the slices as they will expand as they rise.
 Allow to rise for 20-30 minutes, then glaze and bake as above.

 The three finished loaves!